DimaEnotoff/FriendlyCLP/Readme.md

 # Friendly Command Line Processor

-**Friendly CLP** is a library that facilitates rapid development of command line interfaces with focus on convenience of users who access them from a mobile phone.
-The library was used in production to build debugging/engineering menus for self service kiosks and other automation systems.
+**Friendly CLP** is a library that facilitates rapid development of command line interfaces, focusing on the convenience of users who access them from a mobile phone.
+The library was used in production to build debugging/engineering menus for self-service kiosks and other automation systems.

 ## Mobile friendly

-Slash, colon, dot and other special characters that are commonly used in most CLIs are cumbersome to type on a mobile phone keyboard.
-To address this issue **Friendly CLP** uses spaces to separate command groups, commands and arguments from each other.
-To make it even more convenient for mobile phone users commands are not case sensitive.
+Slash, colon, dot and other special characters commonly used in most CLIs are cumbersome to type on a mobile phone keyboard.
+To address this issue, **Friendly CLP** uses spaces to separate command groups, commands and arguments from each other.
+To make it even more convenient for mobile phone users, commands are not case-sensitive.

 ## Other features

-- Easy to add commands and organize them in tree like structure
+- Easy to add commands and organize them in a treelike structure
 - Easy to add command arguments
   - Commonly used argument data types are readily available
-  - Creating a custom data type arguments is straightforward
+  - Creating custom data type arguments is straightforward
-- All required parsing is done automatically, payload code is called only if all arguments are valid
+- All required parsing is done automatically
+- Payload code is called only if all arguments are valid
 - Meaningful error messages are given if parsing fails
 - Help articles are generated automatically